Field Marketing

 What is Field Marketing?

-Field Marketing is a subcategory of marketing that involves direct interaction with consumers.
+Field marketing is a subcategory of marketing that involves direct interaction with consumers.
 In field marketing, organizations utilize a number of different approaches to interface directly with potential customers.
 Typically, the goals of field marketing are to increase:

 • Customer interaction